2004 Beni attack: Background

 By 2003, the Maoist guerilla fighters were organised into a centralised military force, the People's Liberation Army, with battalion-level formations.
-It was divided into the Eastern Division and the Western Division, led by Nanda Kishor Pun (Pasang) and Barshaman Pun (Ananta) respectively.
-The rebels believed that they had reached a "strategic balance" with the state, having defeated Nepal Police and fought with the army in equal terms, and were expecting to progress to the much awaited "strategic offensive" where they would push the army to the defensive.
+It was divided into the Eastern Division and the Western Division, led by Nanda Kishor Pun (Pasang) and Barshaman Pun (Ananta), respectively.
+The rebels believed that they had reached a "strategic balance" with the state, having defeated Nepal Police and fought with the army on equal terms, and were expecting to progress to the much awaited "strategic offensive" where they would push the army to the defensive.
 They believed they had mastered guerilla warfare and mobile warfare, the first two steps, according to Mao, of a protracted people's war, and were seeking to incorporate elements of the final step, the positional warfare, into their battle strategy.
-After the failure of the 2003 peace talks, the Maoists decided to start carrying out centralised attacks on government positions.
+After the failure of the 2003 peace talks, the Maoists decided to start centralised attacks on government positions.
 Their first such attack, on positions in Dang and Banke, in October 2003, failed.
-By early 2004, the leadership started getting worried that the PLA cadre may get demoralised and frustrated, as the Nepalese Army (then Royal Nepalese Army (RNA)) claimed it had destroyed almost all of the PLA, while the PLA had not carried out successful large-scale attacks to disprove RNAs propaganda, in more than a year.
+By early 2004, the leadership started getting worried that the PLA cadre may get demoralised and frustrated, as the Nepalese Army (then Royal Nepalese Army (RNA)) claimed it had destroyed almost all of the PLA, while the PLA had not carried out successful large-scale attacks to disprove RNA's propaganda, in more than a year.
 The Maoists launched the Special People's Military Campaign in February 2004 to "militarize the entire population and create a mentality of resistance".
 But the Maoists had never had much success recruiting fighters without resorting to violence, coercion and kidnapping.
 From the Maoists' point of view, the "vacillating middle-class" needed to be shown that theirs was going to be the winning side in the conflict, in order to persuade it to finally take a side.
-The much smaller Eastern Division carried out its attack on Bhojpur on 2 February 2004, resulting in 20 police and 12 military deaths.
+The much smaller Eastern Division of the PLA carried out its attack on Bhojpur on 2 February 2004, resulting in 20 police and 12 military deaths.
 Around the same time, almost the whole of the Western Division began amassing in the Lukum village of Rukum District in preparation of a much larger attack on Beni, the Myagdi district headquarters.